sweptsquash/laravel-open-graph-image/README.md

 ## Usage

-Add the blade component into the head of your page.
+Add the Blade component into the head of your page.
 Providing the attributes you need in your view file:

 ```html
 <x-og-image-tags title="Backstage" subtitle="" />